smbeiragh/j-date/README.md

 and found a few.
 All of them was not really identical with Date class in term of interface and behavior. the only on that was close to this idea was [jdate](https://github.com/tahajahangir/jdate) and it was pure in coding, maintenance and modern development, still I'm not sure about it's possible logical bugs!
-I refactored [this code](https://github.com/tahajahangir/jdate) to modern an modular npm package for ease of use in modern work flow.
+I refactored [this code](https://github.com/tahajahangir/jdate) to a modern and modular npm package for ease of use in modern work flow.

 ## TO DO:
 * Writing Tests